Pyle Family notes . . .

 When he returned to work at headquarters, he had access to all the battle plans and paperwork of the British army.
 He memorized these secrets and carried them to Washington.
 When Washington's army defeated Cornwallis at Yorktown, many people in England blamed the loss on Colonel John Pyle and King George the 3rd offered 5000 pounds for his capture.

 In September of 1781 he surrendered himself and his son to Captain William O'Neal of Washington's army.
 Both doctors devoted their time to treating the injured of both armies.
-After Cornwallis surrendered, Colonel Pyle and his son returned to Alamance County, North Carolina.
-Doctor John died there in 1804 at the age of 81.

 Because of his service to Washington, Colonel John's descendants are welcome to join the national patriotic organizations in the United States."